 - Lack of career development

-- Personality (overall amicability, motivation, leadership skills, and other soft skills)
+- Personality (overall amicability, creativity, motivation, leadership skills, etc.)

 - Mental acuity

 If you have successfully gone through this battle and found developers for startup, your hiring process is complete.
-All you have to do now is to make sure a fresh-faced employee successfully integrates with a company, culture, and new role.
+All you have to do now is to make sure a fresh-faced employee successfully integrates with a company and new role.

 11 Top Places to Find Software Developers For Startup

-Your search strategy is half the battle when hiring programmers for startup.
+Your search strategy is half the battle to hire developers for startup.
 While there are some obvious locations where you can find active job seekers, you’d also want to target those who are not actively looking for employment.

 This strategy will increase your candidate base and also add some bonus points to your brand awareness.

-On this note, let’s see where you can hire programmers for your startup.
+On this note, let’s see where to find developers for startup.

 With more than half a billion members, LinkedIn is a formidable recruiting tool that addresses your query of how to hire developers for a startup.
 Once you develop a company profile, you can either advertise your job openings or go the freeway.